mietek/pol/README.md

 Let me review the cost.
 We do as many dictionary searches (plus numeric conversions) as there are letters to be dropped.
 This encourages fast searches and quick recognition of non-numbers.
 It also encourages minimizing the length of strings that must be dissected.
 But let’s be practical: The number of occasions when dissection is convenient are few enough that you can afford the price.
 With the exception of compiler source code.
 But I’m not writing a compiler, and if you are you can probably make your word subroutine cope.

-There are several things to be careful of: As you drop characters from the aligned word, you must keep track of your current position within this word.
-However, you must also back-up the input pointer so that you can start the next word correctly.
+There are several things to be careful of:

+-   As you drop characters from the aligned word, you must keep track of your current position within this word.

+-   However, you must also back-up the input pointer so that you can start the next word correctly.
 Incidentally this requires an initial back-up over the terminal space that is not repeated.

 Backing the input pointer is not possible with unbuffered input.
 This is why I suggested that you buffer un-buffered devices back in [Chapter 3](#3-programs-with-input).
 If you aren’t going to dissect, apply the Basic Principle.

 You must also have a way to detect that you have dropped the last character: a counter is one solution.
 Another is to place a space immediately ahead of your aligned word, and to stop on the space.
 I prefer the second, for I find I lack a convenient counter that is preserved over dictionary search and numeric conversion.
 But this means that I must fetch each character before I deposit a space over it.
 And this means that my fetch subroutine must operate backwards, the only place I ever need to fetch backwards.
 It depends on your hardware.

-There are 2 things we can do to refine this dissection.
+There are two things we can do to refine this dissection.
 They are incompatible and the choice depends on your application: We don’t need to drop characters one-at-a-time.
 If you have several letters in succession, or several digits, or perhaps a combination, you might drop the all and then perform a single search/conversion.
 This means that you must examine each character (which suggests the second termination above).
 It also means that you must be able to distinguish alphanumerics from special-characters.
 This requires a 64-character table of character type tailored to your particular character set and application.
 If your hardware permits, you may be able to use a 64-bit table—classic trade-off of time vs. space.

 However, this means you cannot dissect letter strings and you might want to.
 Plurals, for instance, can be easily accommodated by dropping the terminal “s”.
 On the other hand, you can easily mis-identify words by dissecting letter strings: I once dissected the word SWAP: S was defined, W was defined and my error message was AP ?
 Perhaps when dropping a single letter you should replace it with a dash to indicate a word stem.
 Or perhaps it doesn’t matter if unidentifiable words are mis-identified.